 Height/Spread: 12-14/8-12 inches

-Not a true marigold, it is the part of the Aster family.
+Not a true marigold–it is a part of the Aster family.
 Thanks to its edible flowers, people grow it for both ornamental and culinary purposes.
 It comes in striking shades of orange, pink, cream, and yellow.

 - Touch of Red: Has orange and red flowers with petals having a red tip.

 - Greenheart Orange: This variety has orange flowers with a green center.

 - Bronzed Beauty: Comes in cream and peach flowers.